 (Revised and updated from an earlier version.)

-It seems that sleep advice for babies and toddlers is contradictory and confusing.
+Sleep advice for babies and toddlers is contradictory and confusing.
 Some sleep experts insist that the only way for a baby to have quality sleep is with a super-early bedtime and a long nighttime sleep duration, while others insist that later bedtimes and shorter sleep durations are better.
 If you do a quick survey of your friends who have children, you’ll undoubtedly hear from people who swear—quite vehemently—by one approach or another.
 Here’s the truth: a stable schedule with regular bed/wake/nap times is best; timing doesn’t matter!
 As long as your child is getting enough sleep (check out our age-by-stage sleep chart), then an early or late bedtime is fine as long as it suits your family's schedule.
 Sleeping from 9pm to 8am might be perfectly normal for a baby in one family, while sleeping from 6pm to 5am is the norm in another.

 That said, early and late bedtimes can be useful for problem-solving certain sleep issues if you know which one to use.
 EITHER change could be necessary, but for totally different problems.
 The key is to figure out the root of your child’s sleep trouble first and then choose the strategy that best fits the problem.